sombriks/sample-htmx-spring/README.md

 - Liquibase defaults in spring configuration renders a broken project because it does [assume a root changelog][changelog-master] but it does not assume the [changelog format][changelog-format].
+- [Thymeleaf is a little picky][thymeleaf-include] regarding the templates "includes".

 [repo]: https://github.com/sombriks/sample-htmx-spring
 [htmx]: https://htmx.org/